Steps to planning a wedding

 Which steps to planning a wedding keep you busy the most?

-The steps to planning a wedding and custom décor creation take the most time for sure.
+The steps to planning a wedding and custom wedding décor creation take the most time for sure.
 Most brides do not realize that we have "planning a wedding checklist" and hours of work already done before you even meet with us for the second time.
-After the first meeting, typically we have been hired, by the second meeting, we have locations and vendor appointments already scheduled to meet with you.
+After the first meeting, typically we have been hired, by the second meeting, we have locations and wedding vendors appointments already scheduled to meet with you.

 ”Attending the first meeting with us where you bring your inspiration pictures is super helpful so we can get a really good idea about who you are and what things are really important to you.”